Leicestershire Online Visibility Report 2026

 the real story

-receive fewer than 100 estimated organic visitors per month
+micro businesses get fewer than 100 estimated organic visits per month

 Covering Leicester city, Loughborough, Melton Mowbray, Wigston, Coalville, Market Harborough and surrounding areas.
-The most comprehensive local study of its kind.
+Businesses were verified as active using HTTP response checks to ensure only live, trading websites were included.

 Why this matters more than ever